Museum Calceo-Zarianum 1622

 If you should be interested in reading a popular summary of the scientific result of a study of one thousand House Sparrow skins collected by Johannes Erritzoe please read The Common House Sparrow is actually also fascinating.

-In November 2000 he started a study of bird traffic casualties, in which four routes, of 1km length each, and one 1.5km long, are checked on foot and bike for dead birds every week; all roads near his home in Taps, Denmark 55.23N 09.28E.
-The following objectives will be pursued.
+From 2000 to 2010 a study of bird traffic casualties was examined, in which four routes, of 1km length each, and one 1.5km long, were checked on foot and bike for dead birds every week; all roads near Taps, Denmark 55.23N 09.28E.
+The following objectives was pursued.

 In October 2002 Johannes Erritzoe published an article called “Bird traffic casualties and road quality for breeding birds”.
 The article is available here

-Besides different research works Johannes Erritzoe is now working on a monograph: “Cuckoos of the World” in co-operation with , Dr. Clive Mann, London, Frederik Brammer, Sao Paulo and Dr. Richard Fuller, Queensland.
-The book will be published in the famous Pica Press series June 2012
+Besides different research works Johannes Erritzoe has now written a monograph: “Cuckoos of the World” in co-operation with , Dr. Clive Mann, London, Frederik Brammer, Sao Paulo and Dr. Richard Fuller, Queensland.
+The book is published in the famous Pica Press series June 2012

 For curators it may be of interest to note, that most of Johannes Erritzoe’s research is based on his collection of bird skins and skeletons.
 How this collection was built up and is managed can be read here